s-blu/writerey/documentation/docs/en/labels.md

 ## What is a label?

-Labels are here to help you _categorize_ parts of your document.
+Labels are here to help you categorize parts of your document.

-Does this paragraph belong to chapter 1,2 or 14?
+Does this paragraph belong to chapter 1, 2 or 14?
 Is this paragraph a first draft, the second one or already final?
 Which scene it belongs to?
 Which story line?
 Who's the Point of View character?
+Where does it take place?

 The label itself is only like a folder for files.
 To really use them, you need to add values to them.
 A value consists of two properties: A name and a info (or description).
-The name is the real value and what you will choose when assigning labels.
+The name is the real value and what you will choose when [assigning labels](../documents/#add-label-values-to-paragraphs).
 The info on the other hand will show up as a special kind of note, so this is the right place to add all the important bits that concern this label value.

 ![](../img/writerey_guide_label-details.jpg)